shenef/Boktai-Speedrunning/src/zoktai/any.md

 Skip the chest after finishing the purification.

-## San Miguel (7)
+## San Miguel (6)

 Go to Lita’s shop, sell all items except for one ![][icon_sunscreen] Sunscreen and fill the inventory with:

 - Six ![][icon_solar_nut] Solar Nuts.
 - Other slots with ![][icon_earthly_nut] Earthly Nuts or better healing items.

-Go to Cheyenne’s shop and buy ![][icon_claymore] Claymore and ![][icon_bardiche] Bardiche.
+Go to Cheyenne’s shop and buy a ![][icon_bardiche] Bardiche, then equip it.
-Equip these weapons.

 Put stat points into STRG, equip ![][icon_dynamite] Dynamite and ![][icon_cloud] Cloud.
 Proceed through the ↗️ exit.

 ## Undead Zone B1

-In the room on the ↖️ side, knock on the wall to lure the skeletons, avoid being seen.
+In the room on the ↖️ side, knock on the wall to lure the Skeletons, avoid being seen.
 Proceed through the ↗️ exit, break the cacti to proceed.

-Hit the first skeleton in the back so that it looks in another direction, then proceed.
+Hit the first Skeleton in the back so that it looks in another direction, then proceed.
 Skip the next puzzle by using ![][icon_dynamite] Dynamite near the torch.

-In the next room, knock on the wall near the first skeleton.
+In the next room, knock on the wall near the first Skeleton.
 After the stairs, run in the ↘️ direction to avoid being seen.

 ### Puzzle